Special Care for Hatchling Desert Tortoises

 If healthy, hatchlings should be allowed to hibernate during their first winter, just like they would do under natural conditions.
 As the weather becomes cooler in the fall, the appetite of the hatchlings should naturally decrease.
 Do not provide any supplemental food after approximately October 1.
 If a hatchling attempts to hibernate outside the burrow, move it inside the burrow.
 During hibernation either inside or outside, some mortality can be expected, but survival of hibernating captive hatchlings is usually considerably higher than in the wild.

 The same foods offered to adults should be made available to young tortoises; however, in different amounts.
 The hatchling diet should contain about twice the protein and half the fiber content of the adult diet until the third year.
 A tortoise that does not receive adequate protein will develop a thin shell, become stunted, and have a greatly reduced life expectancy.
-Good sources of protein for young tortoises include natural forages like mallows, primroses, and rock hibiscus, cultivated plants like clover, alfalfa, and dichondra, and produce like kale, collards, turnip greens, beet greens, mustard greens, spinach, bok choy, dandelion greens, parsley and cilantro.
+Good sources of protein for young tortoises include natural forages like mallows, primroses, and rock hibiscus, cultivated plants like clover and dichondra, and produce like kale, collards, turnip greens, beet greens, mustard greens, spinach, bok choy, dandelion greens, parsley and cilantro.
+Chopped Timothy or Bermuda grass hay is another good option.
+Hatchlings eat frequently and should be provided food daily.
 It is always a good idea to mix several food items in each feeding and feed a variety of these foods.
-Course, dry, alfalfa hay should be avoided.
-Hatchlings eat frequently and should be provided food several times a day.

 Several plant species should be established in the enclosure to allow browsing.
 If the hatchling must be housed inside, a grazing box is recommended.
 A shoe box can be planted with a mixture of alfalfa and clover.
 After the plants are established, the tortoise should be placed in the box several times a day and allowed to browse.
 Shade must be available in the container at all times.
 For inside and outside enclosures, to prevent overgrazing, fourteen days of plant growth is recommended before allowing the tortoise access to the plants.
 If supplementary foods are offered, remove uneaten portions from the enclosure at the end of the day to avoid attracting insects.